VA Caregiver Support Program

 Every adult over the age of 18 should take some time to consider the difficult questions that occur in advance care planning.
 Still, it is especially critical if they have been diagnosed with a chronic disease.
 Advance care planning provides documented directions for healthcare providers, caregivers, and family members, that support the patient’s wishes and identifies a person who can advocate for their wishes if they are unable to for themself.

 Advance care planning documents are available through VA providers or by visiting Advance Care Planning - Geriatrics and Extended Care.
-Non-Veterans may also want to visit https://www. nhpco.org/patients-and-caregivers/* for more information.
+Non-Veterans may also want to visit CaringInfo: Resources for Serious Illness & End-of-Life Care* for more information.